Skip to main content

 Fluconazole, sometimes sold under the brand name Diflucan, is an oral prescription antifungal medication used to treat yeast infections caused by a type of fungus called Candida.
 Fluconazole is approved by the Food and Drug Administration (FDA) to treat vulvovaginal candidiasis (vaginal yeast infections), oral and esophageal candidiasis, systemic candidiasis, urinary tract infections, and peritonitis.

 If you are wondering if you can use fluconazole for a yeast infection, the answer is yes.
-Not only is fluconazole an FDA-approved yeast infection treatment, but it’s highly effective at clearing up yeast infections, usually with a single dose.
+Not only is fluconazole an FDA-approved yeast infection treatment, but it’s also highly effective at clearing up yeast infections, usually with a single dose.

 Does fluconazole work for yeast infections?